Indian martial arts: Antiquity (pre-Gupta)

 Written evidence of martial arts in Southern India dates back to the Sangam literature of about the 2nd century BC to the 2nd century AD.
 The Akananuru and Purananuru describe the use of spears, swords, shields, bows and silambam in the Sangam era.
 The word kalari appears in the Puram (verses 225, 237, 245, 356) and Akam (verses 34, 231, 293) to describe both a battlefield and combat arena.
-The word kalari tatt denoted a martial feat, while kalari kozhai meant a coward in war.
+The word kalari tatt denoted a martial feat, while kalari koḻai meant a coward in war.
 Each warrior in the Sangam era received regular military training in target practice and horse riding.
 They specialized in one or more of the important weapons of the period including the spear (vel), sword (val), shield (kedaham), and bow and arrow (vil ambu).
-The combat techniques of the Sangam period were the earliest precursors to kalaripayat.
-References to “Silappadikkaram” in Sangam literature date back to the 2nd century.
+The combat techniques of the Sangam period were the earliest precursors to kalaripayattu.
+References to Cilappatikaram in Sangam literature date back to the 2nd century.
 This referred to the silambam staff which was in great demand with foreign visitors.

 The ten fighting styles of northern sastra-vidya were said to have been created in different areas based on animals and gods, and designed for the particular geography of their origin.
 Tradition ascribes their convergence to the 6th-century university of Takshashila, ancient India's intellectual capital.
-Located in present-day Panjab, Pakistan, the Ramayana ascribes the city's founding to Bharata who named it after his son Taksha.
+Located in present-day Punjab, Pakistan, the Ramayana ascribes the city's founding to Bharata who named it after his son Taksha.
 From the 7th to the 5th centuries BC it was held in high regard as a great centre of trade and learning, attracting students from throughout present-day Pakistan and northern India.
-Among the subjects taught were the “military sciences”, and archery was one of its prime arts.
+Among the subjects taught were the "military sciences", and archery was one of its prime arts.

 Some measures were put into place to discourage martial activity during the Buddhist period.
 The Khandhaka in particular forbids wrestling, boxing, archery, and swordsmanship.
 However, references to fighting arts are found in early Buddhist texts, such as the Lotus Sutra (c.
 1st century AD) which refers to a boxing art while speaking to Manjusri.
 It also categorised combat techniques as joint locks, fist strikes, grapples and throws.
 The Lotus Sutra makes further mention of a martial art with dance-like movements called Nara.
-Another Buddhist sutra called Hongyo-kyo (佛本行集經) describes a “strength contest” between Gautama Buddha's half-brother Prince Nanda and his cousin Devadatta.
+Another Buddhist sutra called Hongyo-kyo (佛本行集經) describes a "strength contest" between Gautama Buddha's half-brother Prince Nanda and his cousin Devadatta.
 Siddhartha Gautama himself was a champion wrestler and swordsman before becoming the Buddha.